kpkaur28/BenShalomLab_M1_NetPyNE_CellReports_2023/README.md

 4. Activate the virtual environment:
 `conda activate netpyne`

+5. Make sure to compile the mod files:
+Navigate to the `sim` directory, then run
+`nrnivmodl mod`

 5. Use srun command to run the parallel process:
 `srun -k -n 4 nrniv -python -mpi init.py`